 Here is a summary of the advantages and disadvantages of liquid batteries compared to solid batteries.
 It is essential to keep in mind that these characteristics may vary depending on the specific design of the battery, the materials used, and the intended applications.

-At The Battery Show 2024, DOREY Converting Systems will showcase its rotary cutting technology, designed to meet the manufacturing needs of both solid and liquid battery components.
+At The Battery Show 2024, DOREY Converting Systems will showcase its intelligent laser and rotary cutting technology, designed to meet the manufacturing needs of both solid and liquid battery components.

 Our machine is poised to play a central role in this energy transition, offering precision and efficiency for the production of safer and more efficient batteries.